nxt-insurance/nxt_registry/README.md

 # => nil
 ```

-If you want to register multiple registries on the class level simply `extend NxtRegistry`
+If you want to register multiple registries on the class level simply extend your class with `NxtRegistry` instead of `NxtRegistry::Singleton`

 ```ruby
 class OtherExample